Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/damage_profiles.md

 +++
 title = 'Damage Profiles'
 linkTitle = 'Damage Profiles'
-description = 'Written by Candy' weight = 0
-draft = false
+description = 'Damage profiles are used for configuring the damage some abilities and attacks do and how.' weight = 0 draft = false
 +++